nf1s/sanic-pydantic/README.md

 # Sanic Pyndatic

-A library for parsing and validating http requests for sanic webframwork using pydantic library
+A library for parsing and validating http requests for sanic web-framework using pydantic library

 Full documentation [here](https://ahmednafies.github.io/sanic_pydantic/)